mia-platform/documentation/docs/release_notes/platform_releasenotes.md

  * Design: Titles in the Launcher are not aligned with the titles of the Console sections.

- * Design - Microservice: Card and title Cards in Microservices Details are not aligned.
+ * Design - Microservice: Card and Card's titles in Microservices Details are not aligned.

  * Design - CRUD/Microservices/Pre&Post: During the typing of a description of a Collection, Microservice or Decorator, an error appears when a "space" is typed.
 The description validators are removed.